vapor-ware/synse-server/docs/source/user/configuration.rst

 ...............................
 Plugin configurations can be specified via environment variable, but how this is done differs slightly from the other configuration options.
-See the `Plugin Communication Modes`_ section for more on how to specify TCP and Unix socket plugin configuration via the environment.
+See the `Plugin Registration`_ section for more on how to specify TCP and Unix socket plugin configuration via the environment.